oremanj/greenback/README.rst

 something.

-**How does it work?** After you run ``await greenback.ensure_portal()`` in a certain task, each step of that task will run inside a greenlet.
+**How does it work?** After you run ``await greenback.ensure_portal()`` in a certain task, that task will run inside a greenlet.
 (This is achieved by interposing a "shim" coroutine in between the event loop and the coroutine for your task; see the source code for details.)
 Calls to ``greenback.await_()`` are then able to switch from that greenlet back to the parent greenlet, which can easily perform the necessary ``await`` since it has direct access to the async environment.
-The per-task-step greenlet is then resumed with the value or exception produced by the ``await``.
+The task greenlet is then resumed with the value or exception produced by the ``await``.

 **Should I trust this in production?** Maybe; try it and see.
-The technique is in some ways an awful hack, and has some performance implications (any task in which you call ``await greenback.ensure_portal()`` will run somewhat slower), but we're in good company: SQLAlchemy's async ORM support is implemented in much the same way.  ``greenback`` itself is a fairly small amount of pure-Python code on top of ``greenlet``.
-(There is one reasonably safe ctypes hack that is necessary to work around a knob that's not exposed by the asyncio acceleration extension module on CPython.)
+The technique is rather low-level, and has some minor `performance implications <https://greenback.readthedocs.io/en/latest/principle.html#performance>`__ (any task in which you call ``await greenback.ensure_portal()`` will run a bit slower), but we're in good company: SQLAlchemy's async ORM support is implemented in much the same way.  ``greenback`` itself is a fairly small amount of pure-Python code on top of ``greenlet``.
+(There is one small usage of ``ctypes`` to work around a knob that's not exposed by the asyncio acceleration extension module on CPython.)
-``greenlet`` is a C module full of arcane platform-specific hacks, but it's been around for a very long time and popular production-quality concurrency systems such as ``gevent`` rely heavily on it.
+``greenlet`` is a C module full of platform-specific arcana, but it's been around for a very long time and popular production-quality concurrency systems such as ``gevent`` rely heavily on it.